 We didn’t really consider Dockside Brewing the first few times we were on Granville Island, because it’s located alongside the Dockside Restaurant that is usually swarming with tourists, but that doesn’t take away from the tasty beer, so it’s worth a stop, especially after a long day of walking around the island.

 Location: 1253 Johnston St.

-We’ve tried almost every one of these ourselves, but we still haven’t scratched the surface of the craft beer in Vancouver.
+We’ve tried almost every one of these breweries ourselves, but we still don’t feel like we’ve scratched the surface of the craft beer in Vancouver.
 What are you favorite breweries in Vancouver?
 Tell us all about your best beer pursuits in the city!

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited 70+ countries.